bushfireio/pages/privacy.md

 For more advanced services, we may also collect information directly from individuals, though an opt-in process, which includes:

- - names, email addresses, mobile numbers, employer details, location data, and potentially things like health and medical information etc.
+ - names, email addresses, mobile numbers, employer details, location data, and potentially things like health and medical information (for instance, if it was hard for you to leave your home) etc.
 Further information on how we intend to use or disclose this information will be available to the individual to whom the personal information relates, depending on the service provided.

 ## Use and disclosure of your personal information
 We will use and disclose personal information for the primary purpose for which it was collected.
 There may be other circumstances where we disclose personal information, including with the permission of the person to whom the information relates, or for a secondary purpose that would also be permitted under the *Privacy Act 1988 (Cth)*.

 We may also occasionally work with affiliates who assist us in providing services to you.
 These affiliates will only be permitted to access the personal information they need to deliver the service.
-Bushfireio takes reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations in relation to the protection of your personal information.
+Disaster Science takes reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations in relation to the protection of your personal information.

 ## Changes to this Privacy Policy
 We reserve the right to make amendments to this Privacy Policy at any time.